adcimon/auth-server/README.md

 # Auth Server

-User registration and authentication HTTP-based backend.
+General-purpose HTTP-based authentication and authorization server.
 The project is built with [Node.js](https://nodejs.org/) and [Nest.js](https://nestjs.com/).

 ## API